Convex-Dev/design/README.md

 ## Contributing

-Contributions from the community to add or improve this repository are welcome.
+Contributions to this repository are welcome.

+It is recommended that contributors discuss complex proposals with the broader community at the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).

 ## License